 Read our article with detailed instructions on how to make your own DIY grow light system, (we have instructions for both a small 30″ x 24″ x 14″ and the large 74″ x 48″ x 18″ setup that we use).

 With this grow light system, you can easily grow any garden plants you want up to about 12-15″ tall no matter what the temperatures are outside.

 5. Consider using a miniature greenhouse.

 If you live in a cold climate region where cold frames and low tunnels won’t cut it and you don’t have space indoors for a grow light system, you might want to consider investing in a miniature heated greenhouse.

 When visiting a friend in the mountains of North Carolina, we fell in love with this one (pictured below).
 It was a cold sunny day when we visited, but when we stepped inside his miniature greenhouse, the temperatures were actually warm and the rows of plants inside were thriving in the natural sunlight.

 On really cold days and nights, he simply uses a small electric heater to maintain ideal temperature ranges inside the greenhouse (for cool weather crops 45-55°F is ideal).
 Any time the temperatures are too warm inside (over 55°F), he pops open the roof and wall windows.

 Whether you want to go no-tech, low-tech, or high-tech and whether you want to go DIY or invest in a pre-made technology, we hope you found this article helpful!
-Freezing weather is right around the corner, so make your fall and winter gardening plans right now!
+Just because freezing weather is headed your way doesn’t mean you can’t dream big with your fall and winter gardening plans!